 Being in debt has nearly ruined us.
 It caused arguments, stopped us from being able to feed our children properly, stopped us from eating a proper meal on a daily basis and made me question why I even get out of bed.

 But, at the same time, because of debt, I have woken up to living.

 I have grown up.
-I have connected with my wife and communicate with her in better and meaningful ways.
+I have connected with my wife and communicated with her in better and more meaningful ways.
 I play with my children and give them my time, not fobbing them off with gifts instead of daddy time.

 If I had to do it all again then don’t get me wrong I wouldn’t want to live a life of debt, but it has given me so many things that I would never have gained if I didn’t have it.

 It has made me resilient, made me learn to talk to others in a clearer and more concise way, has helped me hone in on my negotiation skills and has made me hungry to succeed in everything.

 14. Debt is temporary

 The great thing about debt and the one thing that everyone with money trouble needs to remember is that there is light a the end of the tunnel.